MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-memory-dump.md

 ## Opening a memory dump in Visual Studio

-1. Open the memory dump in Visual Studio by using the **File -> Open -> File** menu and select your memory dump.
+1. Open the memory dump in Visual Studio by using the **File > Open > File** menu command and select your memory dump.

 1. Notice on the Memory Dump Summary page a new **Action** called **Run Diagnostics Analysis**.